J35P312/SVDB/README.md

 ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/integrated_sv_map/

 #Install:
-Dependencies: SVDB has been tested on python 2.7.11, only standard modules are required.
+Dependencies: SVDB has been tested on python 2.7.11, and requires sciKit-learn as well as numpy.
+These two packages may be installed using pip: pip install numpy pip install -U scikit-learn

 Optional: the code may be compiled using cython, this will speed up the database construction(this requires cython):

 python setup.py build_ext --inplace